How do I create a Goal?

 Who can see Meeting Agendas?
 Where can they see them?

-Team members who are in the meeting can access the information on their personal dashboard, the Meeting Center, and the Meeting Agenda is written to the meeting description of your calendar.
+Team members who are in the meeting can access the information on their Schedule and the Meeting Center.

 How do I create a team?

 A great place to start!
 To add a team, navigate to the Teams tab and select the button that says “+ New Team.”
-From there, you can invite members with email addresses.
-Once they sign up for Teaming, they’ll be a part of your team.
+From there, you can invite members by submitting their email addresses and we'll send them an invitation to join.
+Once they sign up, they’ll be a part of your team.
 If they already have an account, they’ll be able to accept your invitation to join immediately.

 How do I add / delete team members?